D-Pow/mock-requests/ReadMe.md

 * **Greatly simplify API testing**.
 Just define `fetch` and/or `XMLHttpRequest` in a test setup file and configure `MockRequests` with the responses you expect.
 It will handle all the heavy-lifting of mocking network responses for you so you don't have to repetitively use e.g. `fetch = jest.fn()`.
+* Compatible with all JavaScript environments, including back-end Node scripts, as long as either `fetch` or `XMLHttpRequest` are defined and used in that environment (natively or by polyfill).

 <a name="installation"></a>
 ## Installation